CCI Ammunition: Product lines

 In 1975, CCI engineers completed development of the first "hyper-velocity" .22 Long Rifle ammunition.
-This ammunition became known as the "CCI Stinger."The CCI Stinger has a slightly longer case length of .702 in (17.8 mm), compared to the standard case length of .613 in (15.6 mm) for the .22 Long Rifle, both of these cartridges have the same overall cartridge dimensions.
+This ammunition became known as the "CCI Stinger."
+The CCI Stinger has a slightly longer case length of .702 in (17.8 mm), compared to the standard case length of .613 in (15.6 mm) for the .22 Long Rifle, both of these cartridges have the same overall cartridge dimensions.

+Although CCI's Blazer line officially launched in 1981, reports of niche "Blazer" branded rimfire ammunition appeared around 1972.
+Their Blazer 9mm Full metal jacket (ammunition) is one of the most popular training rounds in America.

 In early 2020, CCI introduced 14 new products.

 CCI/Speer sells the Gold Dot line, component bullets, and handgun ammunition using a bonded copper-plated hollow point bullet.
 Plated bullets were originally sold only for handloading as a cheap substitute for jacketed bullets.

 CCI sells the MeatEater line of hunting ammunition for small game.
 CCI partnered with Steven Rinella of MeatEater to produce and market this product line.
 The MeatEater line of ammunition includes Copper-22, Mini-Mag, and Maxi-Mag variants.

 In 2023, CCI introduced Clean-22 Hyper Velocity ammunition; this adds to their line of polymer-coated rimfire ammunition.
 Polymer coatings significantly reduce lead fouling in barrels.